joe-vanleeuwen/theironyard.github.io/source/education/labs/open-source-electronics/index.markdown

 This class is a bit more advanced, so we don't accept students younger than 13, and we strongly recommend that 13-14 year olds have some experience with electronics (or a parent with experience).

+#### Do you break for holidays?

+Yes, we will take a one week break so that families can enjoy Halloween.

 #### I registered interest in a full class.
 How will I know if my child gets in?

 If a student in a full class drops out before the course starts, we will give their spot to those who registered interest on a first-come-first serve basis.